-Pope Francis silent on Archbishop’s call for him to resign
+Pope Francis silent on archbishop’s call for him to resign

 Wuerl rejected Vigano’s allegation in a statement published by the Catholic News Agency on Sunday.

-Edward McFadden, spokesperson for archdiocese of Washington, disputed the notion that Wuerl ignored allegations about McCarrick.
+Edward McFadden, spokesperson for the archdiocese of Washington, disputed the notion that Wuerl ignored allegations about McCarrick.

 “In spite of what Archbishop Vigano’s memo claims, Cardinal Wuerl did not receive any documentation or information during his time in Washington regarding any actions taken against Archbishop McCarrick,” he said.